Geoff Westlake

 Christians also know that Jesus is ‘God is with us,’ as Emmanuel in the flesh, by his Spirit now, through death, and in Heaven forever.

-And thus people lived... until the new cycle.
+And thus people lived... until the New era.

-And thus people live… until the new era!
+And thus people live now… until the Final era!

-Whether you start with the Old Testament beginnings, or start with Christ's Passover, the feasts commemorate the whole history from beginning to end.
+Whether you start with Creation, or start with Christ, the Feasts commemorate the whole of history, from the very beginning to the very end of the age.

 Categories